 I hope you enjoy it!

 You have done a really great job finishing this series.
-Now you knew all the basics of ROS and even created your very first ROS application.
+Now you've got to know all the basics of ROS and even created your very first ROS application.
 From this point on you can, depending on your interests, start to explore other aspects and many awesome packages in ROS.
 I will put some links below for reference but there are many more out there that I am not aware of.
 Feel free to leave me a comment if you find any interesting ones.
-There will be more blog posts about making real robots, ROS2, AI, etc. here in Robodev, so remember to subscribe to get updated.
-Finally, I wish you keep having fun making robots.
-Happy learning!
+I plan to make more blog posts about making real robots, ROS2, AI, etc. here in Robodev, so remember to subscribe to get updated.
+Finally, I wish you keep having fun making robots and happy learning!

 Awesome robotic repositories on GitHub: